zudenkovas/weather-app/README.md

 To run app on ExpoGo app on physical device:

 - Run `npm start` inside the project root
-- Scan QR code with ExpoGo app inside the terminal
+- Scan QR code with ExpoGo app inside the terminal (remember that your device should be connected to the same network as your development machine)

 To run app on Android: